Trusted by 100,000+ Families

 Key Takeaways:

-- Limit screen time and stimulating activities before bed
+• Reducing screen time and stimulating play before bed supports faster sleep onset

 Why a Bedtime Routine Matters